 God Speaks to us Through Dreams

-……….many dreams do come from God, but not always in a way that we can fully understand at the time.
+……….many dreams do come from God, but not always in a way that we fully understand at the time they are given.
 One day, when I was speaking to the Lord about my frustration concerning this, He clearly said to me, “Too hard to understand does not mean too hard to pray.”
 I believe the Lord was instructing me at this time, to continue to pray in faith and to be steadfast, regardless of what I did or did not yet understand, and to trust that He would continue to work out His purposes and His plans on my behalf.

-- No matter what comes to pass, we need to always be watchful in prayer, continually moving forward and continually looking to Jesus until he comes again.
+- No matter what comes to pass, we need to always be watchful in prayer, continually moving forward and continually looking to Jesus until He comes again.

-- For His kingdom is an everlasting kingdom and of His government there shall be no end!
+- For His Kingdom is an everlasting Kingdom and of His Government there shall be no end!

 Be Watchful in Prayer!

 “Watch therefore, for you do not know what hour your Lord is coming.
 But know this, that if the master of the house had known what hour the thief would come, he would have watched and not allowed his house to be broken into.
 Therefore you also be ready, for the Son of Man is coming at an hour you do not expect.
 Who then is a faithful and wise servant, whom his master made ruler over his household, to give them food in due season?
 Blessed is that servant whom his master, when he comes, will find so doing.
 Assuredly, I say to you that he will make him ruler over all his goods.
 But if that evil servant says in his heart, ‘My master is delaying his coming,’ and begins to beat his fellow servants, and to eat and drink with the drunkards, the master of that servant will come on a day when he is not looking for him and at an hour that he is not aware of, and will cut him in two and appoint him his portion with the hypocrites.
-There shall be weeping and gnashing of teeth” (Matthew 24:42 – 51
+There shall be weeping and gnashing of teeth.”Matthew 24:42 – 51

 “But of that day and hour no one knows, not even the angels in heaven, nor the Son, but only the Father.
 Take heed, watch and pray; for you do not know when the time is.
 It is like a man going to a far country, who left his house and gave authority to his servants, and to each his work, and commanded the doorkeeper to watch.
 Watch therefore, for you do not know when the master of the house is coming—in the evening, at midnight, at the crowing of the rooster, or in the morning— lest, coming suddenly, he find you sleeping.
-And what I say to you, I say to all: Watch!”
-(Mark 13:32 – 37
+And what I say to you, I say to all: Watch!”Mark 13:32 – 37

 Prayer: “Dear Heavenly Father, we thank You that You love us and that You have called us according to Your eternal purposes by Your grace.
 Give us discerning hearts so that we will hear what You want us to hear.
 Help us to be steadfast and to be watchful in prayer; not looking backward, but continually moving forward; being obedient to do all that You ask us to do.
 May we not be like those who will be found sleeping upon Your return, but may we be found actively serving You, fulfilling Your purposes until Your return.
 In the precious name of the Lord Jesus Christ our Messiah (Yeshua Hamashiach) we pray, Amen.”